-- 1.6.6 In the event of the serious misdemeanour being repeated or further misdemeanours committed, the supervisor may effect counselling or guidance session(s) or may decide that formal disciplinary action is necessary.
-The procedure to be followed is as per 1.6.1 (in conjunction with the Associate Director People and his/her delegate) and 1.6.2 of the first stage - 1.6.7 If it is decided to effect further counselling and/or guidance the supervisor will keep a detailed record of any counselling and/or guidance session(s) conducted.
-A copy of the document will be provided to the employee.
-A further copy will be sent to the Associate Director People (or his/her delegate)

-- 1.6.8 If the employee's response is unacceptable a second warning will be given in the presence of a more senior line supervisor or manager.
-The same procedure as per 1.6.4 and 1.6.5 of the first stage will be followed - 1.6.9 When situations arise where an employee commits misconduct bordering upon gross misconduct the supervisor, after consulting a more senior line supervisor or manager may elect to immediately apply the second stage process
+- 1.6.6 In the event of the serious misdemeanour being repeated or further misdemeanours committed, the leader may effect counselling or guidance session(s) or may decide that formal disciplinary action is necessary.
+The procedure to be followed is as per 1.6.1 (in conjunction with People Services) and 1.6.2 of the first stage. - 1.6.7 If it is decided to effect further counselling and/or guidance the leader will keep a detailed record of any counselling and/or guidance session(s) conducted.
+A copy of the document will be provided to the employee to People Services. - 1.6.8 If the employee's response is unacceptable a second warning will be given in the presence of a more senior line leader.
+The same procedure as per 1.6.4 and 1.6.5 of the first stage will be followed. - 1.6.9 When situations arise where an employee commits misconduct bordering upon gross misconduct the leader, after consulting a more senior leader may elect to immediately apply the third stage process.